taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 }
 ~~~~~~~~

-Now a value from state above would be presented in a functional stateless component.
-However, the functional stateless component is not aware if the passed props are state, props or some other derived value from above.
-The origin of the props doesn't need to be in the parent component at all, it could be somewhere higher up the component tree.
+Now a property from the parent state would be presented in a functional stateless component.
+However, the functional stateless component is not aware whether the passed properties are state, props or some other derived properties.
+The origin of the props doesn't need to be in the parent component after all, it could be somewhere higher up the component tree.
+The parent component would only pass or manipulate the properties along the way.

-After all, the callback functions in the stateless component would make it possible to alter the state somewhere above.
-Once the state was manipulated somewhere above, the new state flows down into the child component as props again.
-The new value would be displayed correctly.
+After all, the callback functions in the stateless component would make it possible to alter the state somewhere above in one of the parent components.
+Once the state got manipulated, the new state flows down into the child component as props again.
+The new value would be displayed correctly, because the render method of the child component runs again with the new props.

 That's one simple example how local state from one component can traverse down the component tree.
-To make the example with the functional stateless component complete, let's quickly show how a potential parent component would look like.
-It is obviously a React ES6 class component, because it has to manage the local state.
+To make the example with the functional stateless component complete, let's quickly show how a potential parent component that has state would look like.
+It is a React ES6 class component, because it has to manage the local state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~